dhrubsingh/lamtestclassification/README.md

 ## Conclusion

 This project mangified exisiting data imbalance issues in the original PHRU dataset.
 We had 209 indeterminate, 420 negative, and 76 positive test cases, making it very difficult to train a model with high accuracy, even with all the opitmizations with fine tuning and synthetic data generation.
+Additionally, including lab tests (i.e. sputum tests) would help reconcile the high number of indeterminate cases.
 Further work should improve this imbalance but can use this project as a baseline to run models once this imbalance is addressed in the future.